 Sister Geraldine continued this work for 23 years, then moved to Watsonville, Calif.
 Still concerned for the poor, she immediately volunteered at St. Francis Catholic Kitchen in Santa Cruz, Calif.
 Director Richard Crowe worked with Sister Geraldine when he began this work in Santa Cruz.
 “Many of our people have mental health problems and she has a very disarming way with them.
 She had a generosity of spirit, a gentle, quiet spirituality and a great wit."
 He appreciated the support he has received from her personally, as did the volunteers.
 "She's part psychologist, part spiritual director," he said.
 "She was part of the family here."

-Now celebrating her 70th Jubilee, Sister Geraldine is enjoying her retirement at Mercy Retirement & Care Center (MRCC) in Oakland, Calif., where she has adopted a family of feral cats on the campus.
+Sister Geraldine is enjoying her retirement at Mercy Retirement & Care Center (MRCC) in Oakland, Calif., where she has adopted a family of feral cats on the campus.
 She feeds and cares for them daily.
 As staff members make their way across the campus, Sister Geraldine enjoys observing the connection between the cats and the people, the mutual exchange of appreciation of God’s four-footed creatures, and being in a natural setting that renews everyone’s spirit.

 Sister Sharon Joyer, who is part of Sister Geraldine’s care team at MRCC, offers that, “When I think of Sister Geraldine, I think of radical simplicity.
 She has the ability to not allow herself to get cluttered by material things or the over-stimulation of the media.”